HichamDz38/python_mailer_smtp/README.md

 - ### bodyf
 this file hold the dynamic message to send, it call dynamic because we have some variabls that change according to each job, these varibale are:
-  	>'_From'     : it will replaced by the sender name
+  	>_From      : it will replaced by the sender name
-	>'_To'       : it will replaced by the receiver name
+	>_To        : it will replaced by the receiver name
-	>'_Femail'   : it will replaced by the sender email
+	>_Femail    : it will replaced by the sender email
-	>'_Temail'   : it will replaced by the receiver email
+	>_Temail    : it will replaced by the receiver email